davamigo/kafka-security-poc/README.md

 ### Quick test of certificates

-You can do a quick test of your JKS certificate files using docker image **[bitnami/kafka](https://hub.docker.com/r/bitnami/kafka)**, one of the most user Apache Kafka container images:
+You can do a quick test of your JKS certificate files using the docker image **[bitnami/kafka](https://hub.docker.com/r/bitnami/kafka)**, one of the most used *Apache Kafka* docker container images:

 - Go to the directory where the client keystore and truststore certificates are.